MathieuDecline/LittleBill_PRD/Code/API_Image_Processing_OCR/README.md

-#API Flask for Preprocessing and OCR
+## API for image processing and OCR

-#Launch app.py and open localhost:5000/upload
+Run app.py and open localhost:5000/upload